Offline Editing »Windows Live Writer

 Windows Live Writer 2012 is included in the Windows Live Essentials setup program.
 You may download it here:

 Select “Choose the programs you want to install.”

 Uncheck everything except for Writer.
 Click Install.
-You’ll be prompted to restart your computer once the install completes.
+You may be prompted to restart your computer once the install completes.

-Note: Please be patient while waiting for the install process.
-It can take several minutes to install Writer.
+Note: Please be patient during installation.
+It can take several minutes for the process to finish.

-- For “What blog service do you use?”, select WordPress and click Next.
+- In the screen, “What blog service do you use?”, select WordPress and click Next.

-- For “Add a blog account”, enter your WordPress.com blog address, user name, and password, then click Next.
+- Under “Add a blog account”, enter your WordPress.com blog address, user name, and password, then click Next.

 If Windows Live Writer cannot detect your blog settings, a screen titled “Select blog type” will appear.

 - Type of blog that you are using – make sure WordPress.com is selected from the dropdown box.